 Some might look at the World Wide Web as a story of creation over seven significant time periods.
 Others might see it as a story of evolution through daily, incremental improvements and additional services or experiences.

 Nonetheless, the history of the web is a short one, with the first piece of HTML code being written in 1990.
 This post is going to look at the major chapters that have shaped the web and the current key forces at play that will impact our favourite place to learn, engage and transact in the coming years.
+Technology alltogether has become sort of complicated for those not used to being on the screen for hours on end during the day, we get lots of simple questions like “how to remove creative cloud from mac menu bar?”
+This would not be a problem if it was well explained to the public, but that’s only about the cloud, what about the internet?
+For additional information, Newswires play a crucial role in keeping us informed about the latest developments and events around the world.

 At the turn of the century, there were a mere 20 million web domains registered globally.
 Today, the number of websites online is close to 1 billion.
 Most companies, personalities, associations (and even the odd pet) have their own website.
 As early sites offered little in the way of two-way communication, the only feasible option to stay up to date with new content was to subscribe to RSS (remember that?!), or literally punch the domain into your browser on a weekly basis.